 - Come up with your main points

 Next, decide what your main points are.
 Ideally, you’ll have 3 or 5 or 7 of them.
-Small, uneven number work well as they are an easily digestible number of ideas to present and to understand.
+A small, uneven number tends to work well as it is an easily digestible number of ideas to present and to understand.

 - Write a compelling opening

 Now that you know what you’re going to write about, you can craft a persuasive lead paragraph to get the reader drawn into your content.

 - Fill in the gaps

 Expand your section headings with content, explaining your steps and presenting your arguments.
 This is where you put the “meat onto the bones”.